 Food with a face, a place and a taste.

 Peregrine Farm is perched on the hills above the Haw River, in the Eli Whitney community of Alamance county, North Carolina.
 Just west of the Carrboro/Chapel Hill metroplex.
-Since 1981 our intent has been to grow the finest cut flowers, small fruit and vegetables for the Triangle market.
-Developing a sustainable farming system using the most environmentally responsible methods and materials has been a guiding principle from the beginning.
+Since 1981 our intent was to grow the finest cut flowers, small fruit and vegetables for the Triangle market.
+Developing a sustainable farming system using the most environmentally responsible methods and materials was a guiding principle from the beginning.
+A member of the Carrboro Farmers’ Market starting in 1986, we are still committed to building a local food system with the Market as the major outlet for local products.
+You can read more about our story here.

 Alex and Betsy,